Nexiauk/Gameracy/docs/README.md

 Installed FileZillow extension for easy image compression.
 Converted image files to avif format - now have 100 on performance and pretty confetti.

-05/01/25 Ran the tests again for the readme writeup and Best Practice on index.html for desktop was coming back at 92 - it expected to see the hero image at 1084x723 on desktop, even thought it previously didn't expect this and was fine with 600x400.
+05/01/25 Ran the tests again for the readme writeup and Best Practice on index.html for desktop was coming back at 92 - it expected to see the hero image at 1084x723 on desktop, even though it previously didn't expect this and was fine with 600x400.
-Went and learnt how to do a picture sourceset [acknowledgements section](#acknowledgements) and created two different versions of the hero image, one at 1084x723 and one at 500x333.
+Went and learnt how to do a picture sourceset (see [acknowledgements section](#acknowledgements) ) and created two different versions of the hero image, one at 1084x723 and one at 500x333.

 Lighthouse test on mobile for all pages came back with the suggestion to add image height and width to improve scores, and to adjust the size of the logo even further.
 Made these changes across all pages.
 See final test results below.